wharfkit/website/src/lib/docs/Antelope/Serializer.md

 ### Native Antelope Types

-In the most simple example any core Antelope data type can be passed as the `object` parameter of the call.
+In the simplest example, any core Antelope data type can be passed as the `object` parameter of the call.

 This example shows passing an [Asset](/docs/antelope/asset) typed object and encoding it into the [Bytes](/docs/antelope/bytes) type.